Limitations on liability

 What are the common exceptions to the cap?

-Frequency/market practice: Key warranties are often exempted from the lower cap, but still subject to a 100% cap (e.g., title, capitalization, authority, tax and sometimes some specific areas of concern).
+Frequency/market practice: Fundamental warranties are often exempted from the lower cap, but still subject to a 100% cap (e.g., title, capitalization, authority and tax).

 There is usually a carve-out from all limitations (including cap) for fraud, tax evasion and deliberate nondisclosure.